|

 ways, they may not be saved in the first place.
 In

-gold and silver, but also of wood and clay”.
+articles of gold and silver, but also of wood and clay”.

 He is suggesting that the gold and silver articles are used for